Yash1050/Pattern-Recognition-Classification/README.md

 Reinforcement learning is a type of machine learning where an agent learns to make decisions by interacting with an environment.
 The agent receives rewards or penalties for its actions and learns to maximize cumulative rewards over time...
 ```

-### Fallback Mechanism
+### Hybrid Failure Detection & Fallback

-The system automatically uses fallback mode when any of these conditions are met:
+**Rule-based signals**:
-- The grounded answer contains: "The answer is not found in the provided context"
+- Explicit failure phrases in the grounded answer (e.g., "The answer is not found in the provided context", "Additional information required")
-- The grounded answer contains: "Additional information required"
+- Retrieved context too short/empty (< 150 chars)
-- Retrieved context is too short (< 150 characters)
+- Missing citations (soft signal)

-**How it works**:
+**LLM verifier**:
-1. First, the system generates a strictly grounded answer using the custom RAG prompt
+- Evaluates if the grounded answer is SUPPORTED, PARTIALLY_SUPPORTED, or UNSUPPORTED by the retrieved context.
-2. The system checks for failure signals in the generated answer
+- If verdict is PARTIALLY_SUPPORTED or UNSUPPORTED, fallback is triggered.

-3. If failure signals are detected, it automatically switches to fallback mode
+**Flow**:
-4. Fallback mode uses GPT-4o-mini's general knowledge without strict grounding constraints
+1. Generate grounded answer with strict prompt.
-5. The original grounded answer is preserved in the response for reference
+2. Run hybrid detector (rules + verifier).

-In fallback mode, GPT-4o-mini provides answers using its general knowledge, ensuring users always get a response even when the knowledge base doesn't contain relevant information.
+3. If flagged, switch to fallback (general knowledge) and preserve the grounded answer in the response for reference.

 ---